Crohn's disease symptoms and diagnosis background

 6. Imaging Tests

-Risks and Limitations to Consider During Testing
+Risks and Limitations of Examinations

 Risks of Endoscopy